+$\Delta NbEl$

-On most days of our visit we spent time at MaryMount School.
+On most days of our visit we spent time. at MaryMount School.
 We met some really nice girls and even took part in their lessons.
 It was really interesting to see how different learning is (and how similar it is) on the other side of the world!
 After a day at the school on a very hot day. we went straight to a village called Comuna 13.
 This place was once known to be one of the most dangerous places within Colombia.
-We were taken on a guided tour around Comuna 13. just to see how much it had changed.
-On the way there we met a woman who they saw as their 'hero' for how she had transformed their neighbourhood.
+We were taken on a guided tour around Comuna 13, just to see how much it had changed.
+On the way there we met a woman who they saw as their hero for how she had transformed their neighbourhood.
 We clapped in honour of her and took a group photo.
 We then walked around the area and admired the graffiti work on the walls.
-We were then taken up a hill on escalators: the point of the escalators being there instead of stairs was to give everybody a break and slow the rush down.
+We were then taken up a hill on escalators, the point of the escalators being there instead of stairs was to give everybody a break and slow the rush down.
 We found out that if you walked up the escalators you would have been escorted off them by the security around the hill.
 Midway there, we were given a traditional ice lolly mango and salt.
 We dipped the mango lolly into the salt and waited for it to drip.
 It was delicious!
 After reaching the top we had a photography moment in which we looked out onto the view of the mountains and somebody took a picture of you.
 We stopped to watch a street dance performed by some really talented guys and admired the view from where we were standing.
 We were informed that the colour of their neighbourhood was the colour of the bricks which was brown.
 On our way back, we stopped to go down a slide in memory of a 7 year old boy who had been tragically killed by a stray bullet.
-The message of this was that life is never taken for granted and tomorrow is never promised.
+The message of this was that life is never taken for granted and

+tomorrow is never promised.

-l am so grateful to have been able to experience this once in a lightime visit.
-I travelled with students who I usually would not have spoken to.
-The trip as a whole has changed my perspective of things and surprisingly inspired me to learn Spanish in my free time which I have never had the motivation to do before.
-People often say an act of Kindness goes a long way and one day on the visit really proved that point. haiting a school in an economically challenged area was certainly the best day in Colombia and possibly one of the best days of my life!
-I mot so many kind and caring people who had a lasting effect on me as a person on this day.
-It made me realise not to take things for granted and to be thankful for what I have because although the people who attend Juan Martin school are not as privileged as I am, they were so respectful and grateful for everything they During the day we were asked to stand up in front of the whole school and say what we enjoyed about being there.
-Speaking in front of everyone was really act of aur camport zone, however, we all gave it a go which that on its own was a big achievement!
-We then played fotball / danced and got to know everyone better and tack loads of pictures.
-I honestly didn't want to leave, it was so great Later that day we got in the hot tub and it decided to rain yet this didn't ruin it and we still had loads of fun.
-It was a day full of opposites and reflections, but it was definitely one of my favourites.
-The entire trip was amazing and I would love to go back one day in the future.
-Students will shortly be making a film about their experience and will be speaking about the trip on the new Queen's Park High School radio station which goes live in the new school year.
+not as privileged as I am, they were During the day we were asked to stand front of the whole school and say what we enjoyed about being there.
+Speaking in everyone was really act of our comport zone, however, we all gave it a go which that on its own was a big achievement!
+We then everyone better and took loads of pictures honestly didn't want to leave, it was so great Later that day we get in the hot tub and it decided to rain yet this didn't ruin it and we still had loads of fun. full of opposites and reflections, but it was definitely one of my Lavarrites.
+The entire trip was amazing I would love to go back one day in the Luture Students will shortly be making a film about their experience and will be speaking about the trip on the new Queen's Park High School radio station which goes live in the new school year.
 Many thanks to The British Council for providing this opportunity; an experience we hope to replicate in future years!